 Light for the World can look back on almost 30 years of experience in eye care provision.
 Our original aim, and one of our key areas of work to this day, is to restore sight to blind people in low-income countries.

 2.2 billion people in the world have lost all or some of their sight.
 At least 1 billion of them have a visual impairment that could have been prevented or treated.
 Each of them is an individual whose daily life is severely affected by a loss of sight: a grandfather who has never seen his grandchildren, a parent who wants to care for their children, or a child who cannot attend school.

 At least 75 percent of blindness is avoidable if medical treatment is available.
 For many years now, Light for the World has been working to reduce avoidable blindness.
 In our seven partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build and support hospitals, and provide mobile services that offer eye care in remote areas of low and middle income countries.

 - We provide spectacles and low vision aids

-We also want to reduce vision impairment due to uncorrected refractive errors (URE).
-URE’s account for 43% of the total visual impairment conditions found worldwide.
-We are partnering with the International Council of Ophthalmology, and are piloting various programmes to address URE’s e.g. the National Intervention on Uncorrected Refractive Errors (NIURE) in Uganda, in collaboration with the Ministry of Health.
+We also aim to reduce uncorrected refractive error (URE), which causes blurred vision.
+URE affects nearly 124 million people worldwide.
+We are partners with the International Council of Ophthalmology, and are piloting various programmes to address URE, most notably the National Intervention on Uncorrected Refractive Errors (NIURE) in collaboration with the Ugandan Ministry of Health.